djsquircle/LangChain_Examples/readme.md

 # LangChain Examples

 A collection of working code examples using LangChain for natural language processing tasks.
 This repository provides implementations of various tutorials found online.
-Please refer to the acknowledgments section for the source tutorials.
+Please refer to the acknowledgments section for the source tutorials where most of the code examples originated and were inspired from.

 ## Table of Contents